ecarnovsky/fishsim/README.md

 # Fish Sim

 Fish Sim is my first ever back-end project.
 In it users can manage their own virtual fish tank and raise unique fish.
 I made Fish Sim mainly to gain practice setting up and interacting with databases.
-Currently Fish Sim uses MongoDB Atlas to store data, but I plan on moving it to a relational database in the future for fast indexing.
+Currently Fish Sim uses MongoDB Atlas to store data, but I plan on moving it to a relational database in the future for the faster indexing.
 At the moment, Fish Sim’s UI has not been coded.
 My plans are to learn React before I start work on the UI.

 The template I used to help me get started can be found [here](https://github.com/100devs/todo-mvc-auth-local).